idealidler/Scrapping-and-analysis-of-immigration-data-from-reddit/README.md

 # Scrapping-and-analysis-of-immigration-data-from-reddit

-Using this code, we can retrieve reddit posts between two dates defined as "posted after" and "posted before".
-As the pushshift API has a maximum of 250 posts each iteration, we use a while loop to increment "posted after" by 10 days in each iteration, giving us the most recent 250 posts in that 10 day span.
+This project is a Python-based solution to retrieve Reddit posts between two specified dates.
+The project uses the pushshift API to collect data in increments of 10 days, with a maximum of 250 posts in each iteration.

+## Data Collection

+The data is collected by making API requests to the pushshift API and retrieving Reddit posts based on the specified dates.
+The dates are defined as "posted after" and "posted before", and the API requests are made in increments of 10 days to ensure that the most recent 250 posts are collected in each iteration.

+## Data Preprocessing

-We will lose data because we are incrementing 864000, which will result in collecting 250 posts in 10 days.
-To avoid this, reduce the time in the while loop to 86400, which will increase the number of iterations and result in 250 posts every day.
+To avoid losing data, the time interval in the while loop has been reduced to 86400 (1 day), resulting in 250 posts collected every day.
+To avoid duplicates, the collected data is checked for duplicates and any duplicates are removed.
-This can also result in duplicate values so make sure to remove duplicates.

-Libraries used:
+## Requirements

+The project was developed using Python 3.x and the following libraries:

 Datetime
 Requests
 Json